Being the Ricardos: Reception

+Critical response

-The review aggregation website Rotten Tomatoes reports an approval rating of 67% based on 265 reviews, with an average rating of 6.6/10.
+The review aggregation website Rotten Tomatoes reports an approval rating of 68% based on 281 reviews, with an average rating of 6.6/10.
 The website's critics consensus reads: "Being the Ricardos can't hope to truly capture its subjects' brilliant star power, but Nicole Kidman has a ball with Aaron Sorkin's spitfire dialogue."
-Metacritic assigned the film a weighted average score of 60 out of 100, based on 51 critics, indicating "mixed or average reviews".
+Metacritic gave the film a weighted average score of 60 out of 100, based on 51 critics, indicating "mixed or average" reviews.

 Richard Roeper of the Chicago Sun-Times gave the film a three and a half out of four stars, and pointed out how, despite unfavorable reactions in response to the casting of Kidman and Bardem in the lead roles, "Bardem does a solid job of capturing Arnaz' charismatic stage presence, business acumen and duplicitous ways with the ladies, while Kidman is outstanding at reminding us there were two Lucys [...]
-It’s not an impersonation so much as it is a fully realized characterization."
+It's not an impersonation so much as it is a fully realized characterization."
 Mark Feeney from The Boston Globe mentioned that Kidman gets "the smokiness of Ball's voice.
 And in the black-and-white that's used for scenes from the sitcom the physical resemblance is uncanny.
 It's Kidman playing one Lucy as that Lucy plays another", and mentioned how, although Bardem doesn't physically resemble his character much, "that's not a problem, since what Bardem does convey, and it matters a lot more, is Arnaz's babalu gusto and coiled-spring alertness."
 Lindsey Bahr of the Associated Press stated that "while no one is going to mistake either Kidman or Bardem for either of their real-life counterparts, they were hired to be actors, not mimics and do a terrific job bringing to life the spirit of their characters off-camera lives, illustrating a full, complex, adult relationship."